Numerical evidence for marginal scaling at the integer quantum Hall transition: Abstract

 \section{Abstract}

 The integer quantum Hall transition (IQHT) is one of the most mysterious members of the family of Anderson transitions.
-Since the 1980s, the scaling flow close to the critical fixed point in the parameter plane spanned by the longitudinal and Hall conductivities has been studied vigorously both by experiments and with numerical simulations.
+Since the 1980s, the scaling behavior near the IQHT has been vigorously studied in experiments and numerical simulations.
 Despite all efforts, it is notoriously difficult to pin down the precise values of critical exponents, which seem to vary with model details and thus challenge the principle of universality.
-Recently, M. Zirnbauer [Nucl.
+Recently, M. Zirnbauer\citep{Zirnbauer2019} [Nucl.
 Phys.
-B {\bf 941}, 458 (2019)] has conjectured a conformal field theory for the transition, in which linear terms in the beta-functions vanish, leading to a very slow flow in the fixed point's vicinity which we term marginal scaling.
-In this work, we provide numerical evidence for such a scenario by using extensive simulations of various network models of the IQHT at unprecedented length scales.
-At criticality, we confirm the marginal scaling of the longitudinal conductivity towards the conjectured fixed-point value $\sigma_{xx}^\ast=2/\pi$.
-Away from criticality we describe a mechanism that could account for the emergence of an \emph{effective} critical exponents $\nu_\text{eff}$, which is necessarily dependent on the parameters of the model.
-We confirm this idea by exact numerical determination of $\nu_\text{eff}$ in suitably chosen models.
+B \textbf{941}, 458 (2019)] has conjectured a conformal field theory for the transition, in which linear terms in the beta-functions vanish, leading to a very slow flow in the fixed point's vicinity which we term marginal scaling.
+In this work, we provide numerical evidence for such a scenario by using extensive simulations of various network models of the IQHT at unprecedented length scales. \bs{At criticality, we show that the finite-size scaling of the disorder averaged longitudinal Landauer conductance is consistent with its recently predicted fixed-point value and a third-order expansion of RG beta functions.
+In the future, our numerical findings can be checked with analytical results from the conformal field theory.} Away from criticality we describe a mechanism that could account for the emergence of an \emph{effective} critical exponents $\nu_\mathrm{eff}$, which is necessarily dependent on the parameters of the model.
+We further support this idea by numerical determination of $\nu_\mathrm{eff}$ in suitably chosen models.